Education in Armenia: Educational institutions

 The YSMU is a medical institution, corresponding to international requirements, trains medical staff from Armenia and neighboring countries (Iran, Syria, Lebanon, Georgia) and from several other countries across the world.
 A great number of foreign students from India, Nepal, Sri Lanka, the United States and Russia study together with Armenian students.
 The university is ranked among the famous higher medical institutions and takes its honorable place in the World Directory of Medical Schools, published by the WHO.
 The Foreign Students' Department for the Armenian diaspora was established in 1957; it later was enlarged and the enrollment of foreign students began.

 Other schools in Armenia include the American University of Armenia, the European University of Armenia, QSI International School of Yerevan, and the Eurasia International University (EIU).
 The EIU is a private higher education institution established in Yerevan in 1996.
 On 13 March 1997, EIU was fully accredited based on the decision made by the Ministry of Science and Education.
 Since then, the EIU was authorized to issue State Diplomas.
 Starting from September 2007, Eurasia International University has fully conformed to the requirements of the Bologna Process.

 COAF SMART educational center in Lori province provides residents of Armenia’s rural communities an opportunity to obtain a non-formal education and skills development, offering free training in information technology, art, communication, ecology, healthy lifestyle, business and civic skills.

-Armenia has a comparatively large number of tertiary institutions, there are 65 public and private higher education institutions.
-Of these, 23 are public, non-profit universities; 4 are interstate (defined as institutions established following an agreement between the Republic of Armenia and a foreign government, or with state participation) universities (non-profit private/public institutions and foundations established through international agreements); and 31 are private, for-profit institutions.
-The total includes seven branch campuses of Russian, Ukrainian and Belarusian public and private universities.
+Armenia has a comparatively large number of tertiary institutions.
+Armenia is home to 26 state universities, including four international institutions, and 33 licensed private higher educational institutions.
+Armenia offers a variety of higher education institutions, including universities, institutes, academies, and a conservatory.
+The country's scientific and educational system is particularly strong in fields such as Physics, Mathematics, Chemistry, Microbiology, Engineering, Medicine, Information Technology, and Armenian studies.